 In 2008, the structure of the investment portfolio changed slightly.
 The change was the response to capital market conditions.

-Investments in deposits increased 16.4% partly because the Group was looking for fixed income that would ensure liquidity.
+Investments in deposits increased 16.4%, as the Group was looking for regular returns on the one hand and for liquidity on the other.
 The slightly riskier investments (corporate bonds, structured products, shares and mutual funds) decreased by EUR 25.6 million (17.4%).
-This was partly due to the maturity profile and disposals of these investments, and partly due to their downward fair value revaluation.
-A major change happened in the "land and buildings" item when Sava Tabak, in exchange for extinguishing its receivables, obtained a building worth EUR 3.4 million, and when Sava Re purchased an office building in Koper worth EUR 0.5 million.
+This was due partly to maturity profile and disposals of these investments, and partly to their downward fair value revaluation.
+A major change happened in the "buildings and land" item when Sava Tabak, in exchange for extinguishing its receivables, obtained a building worth EUR 3.4 million, and when Sava Re purchased an office building in Koper worth EUR 0.5 million.

-31.1 RETURN ON INVESTMENTS
+31.1 Return on investments

-The financial crisis affected also the return on the Group's investment portfolio.
-Below, return on investments in 2008 is shown by investment type and compared against the 2007 return on investments.
+Financial crisis affected also the return on the Group's investment portfolio.
+Below, return on investments in 2008 is shown by investment types and compared against the 2007 return on investments.